prowebber/pure_image/README.md

 # Pure Image

-A PHP script that makes it easier to automatically compress, resize, and crop images.
+A PHP-only script that makes it easier to automatically compress, resize, and crop images.
+This uses the native functions within PHP and PHP GD to compress and resize the images.
+Below are the main benefits of Pure Image:

+* Handles image type conversions (e.g. convert .png to .jpg)
+* Maintains the original image's aspect ratio while scaling down
+* Detects & fixes images that have an aspect ratio which cannot be divided evenly to fit the specified width/height.

 ### General